jwlodek/pyautogit/README.md

 ### Usage

-Once `pyautogit` is installed, open a command line client (note that Windows Terminal is not supported), then navigate to a directory and type:
+Once `pyautogit` is installed, open a command line client (note that Windows Terminal is not yet supported), then navigate to a directory and type:
 ```
 pyautogit
 ```